kstenerud/streamux/streamux-specification.md

 Once both peers are in agreement that negotiation has completed successfully, the application phase begins.

-Application and OOB messages are given their own message ID during their [flight time](#message-flight), and are split into multiple chunks if they are too large to fit in a single chunk.
+Application and OOB messages are given their own request ID during their [flight time](#message-flight), and are split into multiple chunks if they are too large to fit in a single chunk.
 A multi-chunk message has its `termination` field cleared to `0` for all but the last chunk.

 The request ID is scoped to its sender.
 If both peers send a request with the same ID, they are considered to be distinct, and don't conflict with each other.
 A response message inverts the scope: A peer responds to a request by putting in its response message the same request ID it received from the requesting peer, and setting the `response` bit to `1`.

 Message chunks with the same ID must be sent in-order (chunk 5 of request ID 42 must not be sent before chunk 4 of request ID 42).
 The message is considered complete once the `termination` field is set.
 Note that this does not require you to send all chunks for one message before sending chunks from another message.
 Chunks from different messages can be sent interleaved, like so:

-* Message ID 10, chunk 0
+* Request ID 10, chunk 0
-* Message ID 11, chunk 0
+* Request ID 11, chunk 0
-* Message ID 12, chunk 0
+* Request ID 12, chunk 0
-* Message ID 11, chunk 1
+* Request ID 11, chunk 1
-* Message ID 10, chunk 1 (termination = true)
+* Request ID 10, chunk 1 (termination = true)
-* Message ID 11, chunk 2
+* Request ID 11, chunk 2
-* Message ID 12, chunk 1 (termination = true)
+* Request ID 12, chunk 1 (termination = true)
-* Message ID 11, chunk 3 (termination = true)
+* Request ID 11, chunk 3 (termination = true)

 Your choice of message chunk sizing and scheduling will depend on your use case.